- Handsome looks shared across all variants

 'Jaguar's first true sports car for over 50 years.'
 That's how Jaguar's global brand director Adrian Hallmark described the F-Type in 2012, a year after its Frankfurt Show preview as the C-X16 concept.

-Hallmark also said that the F-Type was as essential to Jaguar as the 911 was to Porsche, though, there was another perhaps less welcome similarity to the 911, namely long gestation periods.
+Hallmark also said that the F-Type was as essential to Jag as the 911 was to Porsche, though, there was another perhaps less welcome similarity to the 911, namely long gestation periods.
 The first public F-Type concept, a Geoff Lawson design, had made its debut at the 2000 Detroit Show, but in-house sports car concepts had been floating around Browns Lane since the early 1980s.

 Given that long gestation, some wondered - not unreasonably - why the F-Type ended up being built on a shortened version of the 1997 XK8's platform rather than on its own all-new platform.
 For the answer to that, look up 'Ford's takeover of Jaguar in 1989'.
 A radical modernisation programme of Jaguar's production facilities was deemed far more important than the fate of one model.

 Here and now though, let's just celebrate the fact that the F-Type did eventually come out, first in roadster form in the middle of 2013 and then as a coupe in 2014.
 Has it been a success?
 Well, despite slightly lukewarm early press commentaries about the car's cost, weight and luggage space, the F-Type has won lots of awards and secured the lowest average customer age of any car in the Jaguar range.
-Between 2013 and 2015 more Fs were sold in the US than Porsche Boxsters or Caymans.
+Between 2013 and 2015 more new Jaguar F-Types were sold in the US than Porsche Boxsters or Caymans.

 And why not?
-The F is a really good driver's car, and used examples are now available for under £23,000.
+The Jaguar is a really good driver's car, and used examples are now available for under £23,000.
 That's around a third of what they cost new in 2013.
 Perhaps more interestingly they are now £9,000 under what they were just two years ago. £23k doesn't seem like a lot for a modern, supercharged 375hp sports car with a four-second 0-62mph time - and considerably more powerful V8-powered Fs can be had for just a little more dosh.
 Without anybody really noticing, the F-Type appears to have turned into a classic Jaguar: grace, space and pace, plus value.
 William Lyons would have loved it.

 Interested?
 Then come with us now as we stroll through the sunlit uplands (and the occasional murky bog) of F-Type ownership.